palantir/conjure-verification/docs/verification_client.md

 #### Auto-deserialize tests
 [Auto-deserialize tests]: #auto-deserialize-tests

-The tests are grouped by `endpoint`, then into positive and negative tests.
+The tests include positive and negative tests for each endpoint.

 The test harness doesn't need to assert that negative test cases failed.
 The `VerificationClientService` encapsulates all of that logic, and will return an error if a test didn't behave as expected.